Configure LDAP SSL (LDAPS)

 Introduction

-To run LDAPS your LDAP server must offer a valid SSL certificate to the client which in this case that client is the passbolt server.
-It is also required that the SSL certificate is trusted by your passbolt instance.
+To use LDAPS, your LDAP server must present a valid SSL certificate to the client — in this case, the Passbolt server.
+The certificate must also be trusted by Passbolt.

 ping your_ldap_server.com